 What we are looking for: We welcome applications from all law and non-law graduates who have a strong academic background, exceptional communication skills, and the vision to be part of our future.
 We are an ambitious firm - we want people that will help take us there.

 What you'll do:Our training programme is designed to help you reach your full potential.
-Our trainees undertake six seats of four months with regular, open communication between the trainees and supervisors as standard.
-You will get exposure to situations to develop your legal and commercial expertise, in an environment that is friendly and supportive.
+Our trainees undertake six seats of four months' duration with regular, open communication between the trainees and supervisors as standard.
+You'll get exposure to situations to develop your legal and commercial expertise, in an environment that is friendly and supportive.

-Perks: All trainees are entitled to the flexible, forward-thinking ‘choices’ benefits package, which includes: 25 days’ holiday, options to buy/sell holiday, contributory pension scheme, life assurance, cycle scheme and childcare vouchers.
-In addition we offer a popular ‘lifestyle hour’, the chance to take one hour off work each week to promote a healthy work/life balance.
+Perks: All trainees are entitled to the flexible, forward-thinking 'Choices' benefits package which includes: 25 days' holiday, options to buy/sell holiday, contributory pension scheme, life assurance, cycle scheme and paid sabbaticals every five years (after ten years' service).
+In addition, we offer a popular Lifestyle Hour, the chance to take one hour off work each week to promote a healthy work/life balance.